surferwat/google-maps-orientation-of-panorama/README.md

 ## Description

-A class object PositionOfPanorama that determines whether a panorama is left of, in front of, or right of an origin point using the Google Maps API.
+Google Maps API implementation to determine whether a panorama is left of, in front of, or right of an origin point.

 ## Installation